 How to Remove the Humidifier Filter

-Simply lift off the old humidifier filter.
+Take off the old humidifier filter.
 The product manual or filter instructions for your particular model will confirm whether your unit's filter can be washed.
 Some wick filters can be washed by soaking it in a sink filled with cool water to remove scale.
 You can do a quick vacuuming first to remove the dusty scale residue, then proceed to wash it and it can be returned to the humidifier while still wet after the humidifier base has been cleaned.
 Do not squeeze or wring out a wick filter.
 Hand cleaning can extend the life of your filter, but these filters are economical, in most cases, it might be best that you replace the filter instead of washing it.Continue to 6 of 7 below.

 06 of 07

 How to Clean the Base of Your Portable Humidifier

 With the wick filter removed from the base, fill both sides of the base of the humidifier with one cup of undiluted white vinegar and allow to stand for about 20 minutes.
 You can use a soft cloth or brush to help with the removal of scale build-up from the base of the unit.
 Instead of vinegar, you can also use specially formulated humidifier cleaner and follow the manufacturer's instructions for its use.
 Rinse the base thoroughly to remove all the cleaning solution.
 Now that scale has been removed, you can disinfect the base with a little of the water and bleach mixture from the water tank.
 Let stand a few minutes and rinse the base.Continue to 7 of 7 below.

 07 of 07